-The 11-person search committee had convened in Chicago with the intention of interviewing Geiger in mid-April. days before preliminary interview was scheduled to take place, Geiger sent Ohio State a fax telling Gee he would not consider the
+The 11-person search committee had convened in Chicago with the intention of interviewing Geiger in mid-April.
+However, two days before the preliminary interview was scheduled to take place, Geiger sent Ohio State a fax telling Gee he would not consider the job.

-"At first, I was a reluctant candi-date," Geiger admitted.
+"At first, I was a reluctant candidate," Geiger admitted.
 "I was asked if I would be interested to come and talk and I said that I would, and then I said that I wouldn't.
 But then I learned about Gordon Gee's persuasiveness."

-After discussing the matter with search committee chair Nancy Zimpher, Gee decided he would call Geiger per-
+After discussing the matter with search committee chair Nancy Zimpher, Gee decided he would call Geiger personally